Time to Think About a Spray Protocol

 Apple Spray Guide

-This particular spray guide is included in “Managing Pests in Home Fruit Plantings” from the Purdue University Extensions Publication web site or our as a free download.
+This particular spray guide is included in “Managing Pests in Home Fruit Plantings” from the Purdue University Extensions Publication web site or our web site as a free download.
 It goes into detail as to the various products available for spraying that include both conventional and organic alternatives.
 The publication includes apples, pears, peach, cherry, grape, strawberry and raspberry guides as well as the phenology charts for each fruit type.
-For recommendations on spray products for the Home Orchard visit
+For recommendations on spray products for the Home Orchard visit our spray product recommendations.

 Reference in this publication to any specific commercial product, process, or service, or the use of any trade, firm, or corporation name is for general informational purposes only and does not constitute an endorsement or certification of any kind by Royal Oak Farm.